noicu/raflogn/docs/visual-editor/customization.md

 Below you can find a list of CSS classes used in Raflogn:

 -   **Editor:**
-    -   `baklava-editor`: Base class for the editor
+    -   `raflogn-editor`: Base class for the editor
 -   **Nodes:**
-    -   `baklava-node`: Base class for each node
+    -   `raflogn-node`: Base class for each node
     -   `--selected`: Applied when a node is selected
     -   `--dragging`: Applied when a node is being dragged
     -   `--two-column`: Applied if a node is a two-column node